 3. Watch for Pickpockets#

-On escalators, stand on the right, walk on the left.
-Athenians will give you looks otherwise.
+Stand on the right, walk on the left.
+Athenians will let you know with their eyes if you get this wrong.
+I learned quickly.

 Metro + Other Transport#